 Pour in water/broth and bring to a boil as you stir in the sugar, and salt.

-Keeping the heat on low and slowly add in the cracked wheat, stir continuously to prevent lumps from forming.
-Keep mixing until all the liquid is absorbed.
-Cover and simmer on low heat for 5 minutes or until the Upma is cooked well/completely soft.
+Keeping the heat on low and slowly add in the cracked wheat, stir continuously to prevent lumps from forming until mixed well.
+Cover and simmer on low heat for 10-15 minutes or longer until the grain is cooked well and completely soft (taste-test to be sure).
+Stir occasionally and keep the heat high enough so it bubbles but don't let it burn.
 It'll sort of have the consistency of a very well-cooked rice dish.
 You'll LOVE the wonderful flavors.

 Before serving, stir in the lemon juice and cilantro.